-Virgin Mobile to begin throttling data on March 23rdAlex Wagner - Deputy Managing Editor, News Desk
+Virgin Mobile to begin throttling data on March 23rdAlex Wagner - Editorial Director of News and Content

 Last year Virgin Mobile announced that it planned to begin throttling the data speeds of customers that exceeded 2.5GB of usage in a month, but eventually those throttling plans were pushed to 2012.
 The time of data speed reduction is finally nigh, though, as Virgin has revealed that it'll begin throttling users on March 23rd.
 The same 2.5GB threshold will apply, and any subscribers that consume more than that in one month's time will see their data speeds drop to 256Kbps or less for the remainder of that billing cycle.
 Virgin says that it'll send an alert to customers when they reach the 2.5GB limit to let them know that their speeds will begin to be slowed.
 Anyone that absolutely, positively can't live with throttled data will have the option of restarting their plan rather than waiting for a new month to roll around.